 For $\pi/4<LH<\pi/2$, from the behavior of the function $x_\text{I}^+$, we can obtain the global structure as shown in Fig.~\ref{fig:penroseGDS}.

 Figure \ref{fig:GDS} shows a wave form of $\exp(-ikf(x^+_\text{III}))$.
-As $x_\text{III}$ approaches a finite negative value, the wave length becomes zero, which reflects a blue-shift of waves by the past horizon $\mathcal{H}^-$.
-On the other hand, for large value of $x_\text{III}^+$, the wave length becomes infinite which reflects a red-shift of waves by the future horizon $\mathcal{H}^+$.
+As $x_\text{III}$ approaches a finite negative value, the wavelength becomes zero, which reflects a blueshift of waves by the past horizon $\mathcal{H}^-$.
+On the other hand, for a large value of $x_\text{III}^+$, the wavelength becomes infinite which reflects a redshift of waves by the future horizon $\mathcal{H}^+$.